-Over the past several years the pace of regulatory evolution has accelerated, as the energy utilities and their state regulators address challenges posed by robust capital spending plans designed to remediate aging infrastructure and safety/reliability concerns, address environmental compliance requirements and replace retiring generation capacity, and the proliferation of new technologies and resources.
+Over the past several years, the pace of regulatory evolution has accelerated as the energy utilities and their state regulators address challenges posed by the following: robust capital spending plans designed to remediate aging infrastructure and safety/reliability concerns, address environmental compliance requirements, and replace retiring generation capacity; and, the proliferation of new technologies and resources.

 Prior to the recent review, RRA had declined to assign any state an Above Average/1 ranking, due to concerns that such a ranking could prove politically challenging with unintended consequences for the utilities in the state(s) that are so ranked.